 Marriage Name Change Options

-Marriage name change is customary and not required by law, however, over the past decade brides are increasingly changing surnames after marriage.
-While there are no official statistics some sources quote that over 80% of brides going on to change names.
+Marriage name change is customary and not required by law, however, over the past decade the number of newlyweds who go onto take their spouse's surname has remained steady.
+While there are no official statistics sources quote that around 80% of brides going on to change names.
 You have a number of options available...

 The traditional choice

-Increasingly, the majority of brides will only be known by their husband's surname.
-Around 65% of brides changing names will go down this path.
+The traditional choice is still most popular, with one of the newlyweds swapping their surname with their spouse's.
 It's the most straightforward type of change.
 When making this name change request it is universally understood by all companies and agencies.
 A government issued marriage certificate is the only proof you'll need to get started.

 Maiden name becomes middle name

-Brides are increasingly choosing to use their maiden name as a middle name.
+Increasingly popular with brides, they choose to move their maiden name to become a middle name.
 So if you were Sarah Anne Jones and married Alex Jackson, your new name would be Sarah Anne Jones Jackson.
-All state DMV's allow this except for Washington, where a legal name change is requried.
+All state DMV's allow this except for Washington, where a legal name change is required.
 When you file for your wedding license you may be required to state your preferred married name so it can be printed on your wedding certificate and used as proof of your new name.
-If this option appels to you, read our dedicated section on making your maiden name a middle name after marriage. (continued...)
+If this option appeals to you, read our dedicated section on making your maiden name a middle name after marriage. (continued...)

 Using both married and maiden names

-Falling in popularity are joined names, where the husband's surname is added to the bride's surname, either with a space or hyphen between the surnames.
+Falling in popularity are joined names, where either spouse may add the other's surname to their own.
+The 2 surnames may be separated by either a space or hyphen.
 This was once seen as the best of both worlds and very popular in the 80's.
-Fewer brides choose this because they will be the only person in the family with this name and it is not usually passed onto children.
+Fewer newlyweds choose this because they often become the only person in the family with this name and it is not usually passed onto children.
 This is a straight forward request to government agencies and companies with most state agencies allowing this change with only a wedding certificate.
-The only proof required is a government issued marriage certificate.

 Something totally different